Homeschool Supplies: What's the best dry erase board for kids?

 Price may play a role in this.
 For example, an inexpensive whiteboard from the local dollar store might absorb more of the marker due to the inferior quality.
 Parents need to read reviews to make certain this will not be an issue.
 Be sure to do this during the yearly homeschool planning stages so the family isn’t scrambling to obtain a new whiteboard during a busy weekend because the old one has been ruined.

 What will the whiteboard mainly be used for?
 Families need to consider this as well.
-If the dry erase board will hold each family member’s schedule, for example, it’s best to choose a whiteboard that has been created.
+If the dry erase board for kids will hold each family member’s schedule, for example, it’s best to choose a whiteboard that has been created.
 Many companies now offer a dry erase calendar to make it easy to put each person’s schedule for the day, week, or month.
 Others may offer a checklist that can be used to put a child’s assignments on the board each day.
 The child can then check off each assignment as it has been completed and the parent can see the progress easily when working with other children.

 Each child may also benefit from having a small dry erase board for their personal use.
-This board can be used for calculations when doing math problems rather than using paper for this purpose.
+This dry erase board for kids can be used for calculations when doing math problems rather than using paper for this purpose.
 It is also helpful when reviewing spelling words for the week, working on conjugations in language arts, or writing down important names and dates when reading a book.
 The child can then look up these names or dates and add them to an ongoing timeline, for instance.

-When choosing a dry erase board, make certain it is environmentally friendly.
+When choosing a dry erase board for kids, make certain it is environmentally friendly.
 Although the use of any whiteboard will conserve paper, parents should try to find a whiteboard that will hold up when used by multiple children and one that can be recycled when it falls apart or is no longer needed.
 While this may not appear to be of great importance, many families find they feel more comfortable using an item that can be recycled or reused again and again.
 They know they are doing their part to protect the environment.

 As many homeschooling families live off one income, the price must be factored into the buying process.
 However, this is one area where a family should not skimp as the whiteboard will receive a great deal of use.
 It’s better to spend more to invest in a quality dry-erase board than to have to purchase a new one each year.
 Fortunately, there are numerous options available to homeschoolers, such as peel-and-stick whiteboards or dry erase paint.
 This allows every family to choose the option or options that best fit their needs and their budget.